PCTE Group of Institutes: Student activities

 Koshish is cultural and literary event, held in the month of September–October every year.
 Classes compete among themselves in varied events to lift the overall trophy.
 As many as 2,000 PCTE students participate each year in different cultural and literary events.

 Ehsaas is PCTE's international, inter-institutional cultural-cum-literary festival.
 Since year 2000, it has been organized multiple times both in India and in Pakistan.
 Events at Ehsaas may include a car rally, "dumb charades, face painting", "a fashion show, folk and western dances, solo and duet singing, mime, one act plays, fusion music, poetry etc." At Ehsaas 2006, 700 students participated on four teams from Pakistan – NCBA & E-Lahore, FAST-Peshawar, IQRA-Islamabad, and SZABIST-Islamabad.
 25 professional institutes in India and around 6000 visitors attended the event.

-The Institute of Hotel Management at PCTE also organises a food festival called Daawat-e-Khas.
+The Institute of Hotel Management at PCTE also organizes a food festival called Daawat-e-Khas.
 The event combines ethnic foods of India – both popular dishes and unusual fare – with live music.

-A singing contest was organized in 2009 by the PCTE Institute of Hotel Management.
-Another example is a 2010 cross-country run with a theme that promoted traffic safety and warned participants to "Say no to drugs".

-Courses

-Following courses are being run at PCTE Group of Institutes: